ZoomInfo

 1. ZoomInfo

-ZoomInfo's WebSights feature identifies anonymous companies visiting your website and connects that activity to the world's largest B2B intelligence platform.
-You get access to data on over 100 million companies, 500 million professional contacts, and billions of real-time intent signals that show which accounts are actively researching solutions like yours.
+ZoomInfo's WebSights feature identifies anonymous companies visiting your website and connects that activity to one of the most comprehensive B2B intelligence platforms available.
+The database covers more than 100 million companies, 500 million professional contacts, and billions of real-time intent signals that surface accounts actively researching solutions in your category.

-The platform integrates this visitor data directly into GTM Workspace, where Copilot (ZoomInfo's AI assistant) analyzes visitor behavior to surface high-priority accounts showing strong buying intent.
-When a target account hits your pricing page, Copilot automatically enriches your CRM with their company details, finds the right contacts, and suggests the next best action for your sales team.
+The platform integrates visitor data directly into GTM Workspace, where Copilot — ZoomInfo's AI assistant — analyzes behavioral patterns to surface high-priority accounts showing strong buying intent.
+When a target account hits your pricing page, Copilot automatically enriches your CRM with company details, identifies the right contacts within the buying committee, and recommends the next best action for your sales team.

-ZoomInfo serves over 35,000 customers and maintains enterprise-grade security with GDPR, CCPA, and SOC 2 compliance.
-The platform connects natively with Salesforce, HubSpot, and other core GTM systems to ensure visitor intelligence flows directly into your existing workflows.
+ZoomInfo serves more than 35,000 customers and maintains enterprise-grade security with GDPR, CCPA, and SOC 2 compliance.
+The platform connects natively with Salesforce, HubSpot, and other core GTM systems to ensure visitor intelligence flows directly into existing workflows without manual data handling.

 Key Features: